sebastianv89/double-ratchet/README.md

 - [ ] a Header Encrypted variant of the Double Ratchet
 - [ ] generalize the `KeyStore` to allow automatic deletion of very old keys
 - [ ] provide a way for saving/restoring a `DoubleRatchet` to storage
+- [ ] Provide a non-allocating interface for encryption/decryption

 [aead]: https://en.wikipedia.org/wiki/Authenticated_encryption#Authenticated_encryption_with_associated_data_(AEAD)